agarkov-v/agarkov-v/README.md

 ## I'm IOS Developer!

 - 🌱 I’m currently learning everything 🤣
+- 📱 I'm interested in mobile development
-- 🙋🏼‍♂️ I’m looking to collaborate with other content creators
+- :handshaking: I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Learn more skills
 - 😍 Fun fact: I love to riding on my bike, running, listening the music and IT